Futures vs Forex: Difference and Comparison

 Futures can view and read some exclusive information, such as weekly institutional position reports.

 Traders report of commitment is another name for this.
 In contrast to the forex market, the products involved in futures are priced separately.
-Futures contracts are often traded with a lower level of leverage than other types of transactions.
+Futures contracts are traded with a lower level of leverage than other types of transactions.

 What is Forex?